ABOUT WRITE FOR RIGHTS

-You can organize an event at home, at school, in your community, on your own, online with friends…be creative!
+You can organize a virtual event, an event with your household or social bubble, or a socially distanced event.
 We’re always excited to hear about new events across Canada.

 What kinds of resources are available to publicize an event?

 Can I order more materials?

 Yes!
-To order additional materials for your event – posters, pens, buttons, postcards – please visit our online shop (*please note: if orders go beyond a certain weight, shipping costs may be added).
+To order additional materials for your event – posters, pens, buttons, – please visit our online shop (*please note: if orders go beyond a certain weight, shipping costs may be added*).
 If you order materials after December 3rd, please make arrangement for covering the cost of special mail.

 Do I have to register my event online?

-It is preferable to register online.
-Your event will automatically be entered on our event list website.
-It’s a great tool to help you organize and allows you to be linked with the rest of Canada on December 10th.
+It is strongly preferred to register online.
+Your event will automatically be entered on our event website.
+It’s a great tool to help you organize and allows you to be linked with the all the other Write for Rights events.

 Registering for Write for Rights is your pledge to participate in the event.
 It also gives us an indication of how many people are planning on participating and how many letters were written during the campaign.